bbedward/graham_discord_bot/README.md

-# Graham (a NANO/BANANO currency Tip Bot for Discord)
+# Graham (a NANO/BANANO Currency Tip Bot for Discord)

 BananoBot++/Graham is an open source, free to use nano/banano bot for discord.